 Specificity measures the proportion of negatives which are correctly identified as such (e.g. the percentage of healthy people who are correctly identified as not having a fracture).

 Below is a summary of some of the imaging techniques available today, and their accuracy in diagnosing fractures.

 In 1895, physicist Wilhelm Conrad Rontgen becomes the first person to observe X-rays, a significant scientific advancement that would ultimately benefit a variety of occupations, most of all medicine, by making the invisible visible.
 This is still by far the most common imaging technique used in the diagnosis of fractures, and is the most cost effective.

 Research has found the sensitivity of radiographs for visualization of scaphoid fractures is 70%, with a specificity of 98%.
 Radiographic sensitivity for other carpal fractures was less than 60%.

-The sensitivity of CT for visualisation of scaphoid fractures is 95%, whereas the sensitivity for visualising other fractures is between 75% (for capitate fractures) and 100% (for hook of hamate fractures).
+The sensitivity of CAT scan for visualisation of scaphoid fractures is 95%, whereas the sensitivity for visualising other fractures is between 75% (for capitate fractures) and 100% (for hook of hamate fractures).